Detection of Planted Solutions for Flat Satisfiability Problems: Flat-satisfiability threshold

-\end{itemize} \end{proof} There is therefore a sharp phase transition in the linear regime, at $\Delta_k$, where the limit of the probability of flat satisfiability switches from 1 to 0.
+There is therefore a sharp phase transition in the linear regime, at $\Delta_k$, where the limit of the probability of flat satisfiability switches from 1 to 0.
 This result can be compared to the satisfiability transition for $k$-{\sf SAT} problems, for which $Z$ has the same expectation, but for which the second moment is much larger than $\E[Z]^2$.
-The proofs of satisfiability transitions \cite{AchPer04,CojPan13,DinSlySun14} are therefore much more technical.
+The proofs of satisfiability transitions \cite{AchPer04,CojPan13,DinSlySun14} are therefore much more technical, and this phenomenon does not occur at $\Delta_k$.